jch/barn/docs/factory_girl.md

 Since we can't infer the class Crop from the factory name :potato, we pass in an explicit class name so the ActiveRecord builder knows what class to instantiate.
+The runtime build options, `:unit => 'sack'` is available in the factory defintion via the `args` parameter.

 See [/lib/barn/builders](/lib/barn/builders) for more examples.